-Home Theatre Audio Calibration Basics - What you need to know1 By Scott Davies on 05/11/2015
+Home Theatre Audio Calibration Basics - What you need to know

 We know it was tempting when you first purchased your new home theatre to plug it all in and start watching your favourite movie without giving the audio calibration too much consideration.
 But if you have not done the correct audio calibration then your system could be seriously under-performing.

 Most new AV receivers these days come with their own calibration microphone and inbuilt software to automate most of the calibration process.
 While the automatic calibration tools are really good, they are not always 100% accurate and should be checked to ensure optimal performance.

 This involves measuring the distance between each speaker in your system and the central listening position.
 Most automatic calibration tools get this pretty close, but it’s always best to double check each measurement which has been saved in your receiver settings.